sanusart/sanusart.com/pages/music.md

 - Various music composed with no particular purpose in mind (lower on this page)

-##Those once are for the competitions:
+##Those are composed for various competitions:

 {% for track in site.data.music %}